dgraph-io/dgraph/wiki/content/deploy/index.md

 use a lot.
 Some flags may be increased to improve performance, *but only if you have large amounts of RAM*:

-- The `--reduce_shards` flag controls the number of resultant Dgraph server instances.
+- The `--reduce_shards` flag controls the number of resultant Dgraph alpha instances.
   Increasing this increases memory consumption, but in exchange allows for higher CPU utilization.

 - The `--map_shards` flag controls the number of separate map output shards.
-  Increasing this increases memory consumption but balances the resultant Dgraph server instances more evenly.
+  Increasing this increases memory consumption but balances the resultant Dgraph alpha instances more evenly.

 - The `--shufflers` controls the level of parallelism in the shuffle/reduce stage.
 Increasing this increases memory consumption.